munificent/game-programming-patterns/book/event-queue.markdown

-While I almost always shy away from the <a href="singleton.html" class="gof-pattern">Singleton</a> pattern, this is one of the places where it may fit.
+While I almost always shy away from the <a href="singleton.html" class="gof-pattern">Singleton</a> pattern, this is one of the places where it may fit since the machine likely only has one set of speakers.
 I'm taking a simpler approach and just making the method static.

 </aside>